ukb-dt/ilya-z/index.md

+> *The bratty founder is replaced by the black-turtlenecked sage*
+> -- Ilya Zosima

 # [A](https://ukb-dt.github.io/fp2/)
 You’re lighting a big bonfire here, and it’s fun to warm the hands over it.
 Let’s hold the flame steady rather than let it leap into metaphysics too quickly.